mfillmer/shift-planner/docs/ui/welcome.md

 Now it's time to build your team.
 To do this, have a look at the bottom half of the sidebar on the left.
 There is a section for your teams.
 You can define multiple teams and select one of them for your shift plan.

-First, click on on the +-Button next to 'Your Teams'
+First, click on on the +-Button next to 'Your Teams'.
+A new modal will open, were team members can be added quickly.
+Random colors will be selected for each team member.
+You can also click on the colors to generate a new color.

 ### Mobile